dineshkumares/info_extraction_receipts/README.md

 <img src="figures/figure_5.png" width = 1000>
 </p>

-_Figure: The graph modeling which results in transforming the document to a digestable graph format for the Graph Convolutional Network algorithm_
+_Figure 5: The graph modeling which results in transforming the document to a digestable graph format for the Graph Convolutional Network algorithm_

 Graph Modeling is the most essential part of the project.
 There needs to be a robust and consistent method of modeling the invoices into graphs regardless of their structure/pattern.
 Ensuring a universal rule towards modeling the graph is an integral part of being able to form consistent graphs which will be used in graph learning.